aslansky/css-sprite/readme.md

 src     glob strings to find source images to put into the sprite

 Options:
-   -b, --base64           instead of creating a sprite, write base64 encoded images to css (css file will be written to <out>)
-   -c, --css-image-path   http path to images on the web server (relative to css path or absolute path)  [../images] -n, --name             name of the sprite file  [sprite.png] -p, --processor        output format of the css. one of css, less, sass, scss or stylus  [css] -s, --style           file to write css to, if omitted no css is written -w, --watch            continuously create sprite --margin               margin in px between tiles  [5] --orientation          orientation of the sprite image  [vertical]
+   -b, --base64           create css with base64 encoded sprite (css file will be written to <out>) -c, --css-image-path   http path to images on the web server (relative to css path or absolute path)  [../images] -n, --name             name of sprite file  [sprite.png] -p, --processor        output format of the css. one of css, less, sass, scss or stylus  [css] -r, --retina           generate both retina and standard sprites. src images have to be in retina resolution -s, --style            file to write css to, if ommited no css is written -w, --watch            continuously create sprite --margin               margin in px between tiles  [5] --orientation          orientation of the sprite image  [vertical] --prefix               prefix for the class name used in css (without .) [icon]
 ```

 ## Programatic usage